jivimberg/jivimberg.github.io/source/_posts/2016-04-03-using-powermock-plus-testng-to-mock-a-static-class.markdown

 }
 ```

 I choose to go with the latter because I don’t use the `suite.xml` file and adding an annotated method is less restrictive than extending a class.
-But feel free to use the way that better suits your purpose
+But feel free to use whatever works for you.

 #### 2. @PrepareForTest
 You’ll need to prepare your static class for mocking.
 You can do so with the `@PrepareForTest` annotation like this: